 Mohammad Yousuf retained captain for Australia

-Mohammad Yousuf, captain in Younis' place, will continue to lead the team in Australia.
+, captain in Younis' place, will continue to lead the team in Australia.
 Yousuf's brief captaincy experience, incidentally, includes two Tests as leader on the 2004-05 tour to Australia; Pakistan lost both Tests though they were markedly improved from the side that lost the first Test at Perth by 491 runs under Inzamam-ul-Haq.
-Yousuf also scored a fine hundred in the Melbourne Test as captain.
+Yousuf also scored a fine hundred in the Melbourne Test

 "Younis wanted to rest but he didn't play in the domestic cricket since the one-day series against New Zealand," chief selector Iqbal Qasim told reporters.
 "He didn't give his availability to us and therefore we did not select him."
 Younis stepped away from the game after claiming he had "lost command" of the side, following months of strained relationships with a number of senior players.